 Undoubtably, a lot of people will be feeling anxious about the next few months and what the outlook is for their job security.

 Unsurprisingly the job market is becoming increasingly competitive and it has never been more important to make sure you are maximising every effort possible when it comes to looking for a new role.

-One thing is clear: no one has a crystal ball, or can foresee how quickly or well we will recover from this unprecedented situation.
-In my role, I find myself speaking to people all day every day, and I experience a huge range of responses in terms of people's optimism for the recovery.
+One thing is clear, no one has a crystal ball or can foresee how quickly we will recover from this unprecedented situation.
+In my role I find myself speaking to people all day, every day and I experience a huge range of responses in terms of people's optimism for the recovery.
 No one can say with any degree of confidence how this situation is going to play out.

-Safe to say, there are challenging times ahead for firms and their staff, and many of us will feel affected directly or indirectly.
+Needless to say there are challenging times ahead for firms and their staff and many of us will feel affected directly or indirectly.
 If you are forced to look for a new role or have been contemplating a change, here are some key factors to take into consideration.

 Therefore, being willing to accept the reality of this situation will be key, so be prepared and realistic about your prospects at this time.
 Putting unrealistic expectations on yourself will only add to any sense of pressure as time goes on.